JSTOR-Labs/pep/api/README.md

     -e "elastic_addr=http://localhost:9200" -t pep-api .
 ```

+## PDF Encryption

+When the api binary is in the same directory as a directory `pdfs` with unencrypted PDF files, you can run `./api encrypt` to encrypt all pdfs in the directory using the encrypted symmetric key.

 ## Configuration

 Skip this section if you built using docker.
 The configuration option are set at build time during a Docker build.